Planning a trip to Jordan? Read this travel guide for the best places to visit in Jordan in a week!

 Day 7: Dead Sea

 From Aqaba, make your way back to northern Jordan – the drive from Aqaba to the Dead Sea area will take just over 3 hours.
 The Dead Sea is one of the best places to visit in Jordan, and totally lives up to the hype.
 The salt lake is over 400 metres below sea level, and the mineral-rich water means that you are buoyant when swimming in the Dead Sea – it’s pretty much impossible to sink!
-Floating in the Dead Sea is one of the most unique things to do in Jordan.
+Floating in the Dead Sea is one of the most unique things to do in Jordan, and it is even said that Cleopatra herself journeyed to the Dead Sea for its mineral-rich waters.

 If you want to take it a step further, rub some mud from the Dead Sea onto your body to complete the experience – the mud is known for being extremely soothing and makes your skin as smooth as a baby’s bottom.
-Beyond swimming in the Dead Sea, there’s not a whole lot to do in this area so 1 night is more than enough.
+Beyond swimming in the Dead Sea, there’s not a whole lot to do in this area so setting aside 1 night during your week in Jordan is more than enough.

 Other suggestions for your Jordan itinerary